 Hotel du Vin is a much loved establishment in the centre of Cheltenham.
 It also happens to offer up some of the best afternoon tea in Cheltenham, with a plethora of cakes, pastries, scones, and finger sandwiches to devour.
 Each of the sandwiches have delicious fillings, from cheese and posh pickle to cucumber and mint to smoked salmon and cream cheese.
 To follow, there’s a tasty range of plain and fruit scones with luxurious preserves, Cornish clotted cream, and butter.
 Finish it all of with a patisserie selection, with an extensive range of teas or champagne.

 That’s my guide to the best afternoon tea in Cheltenham!
-What are your favourite parts of an afternoon tea?
+Where are your favourite spots for an afternoon tea?